Safeguarding Policy

 Early Help

-Providing early help is more effective in promoting the welfare of children than reacting later.
+Providing Early Help is more effective in promoting the welfare of children than reacting later.
 It means providing support as soon as a problem emerges.

 All staff are prepared to identify children who may benefit from Early Help.
 Early Help means providing support as soon as a problem emerges at any point in a child’s life, from the foundation years through to the teenage years.